MichalFiedor/TaskManager/README.md

 # TaskManager
-Simple manager to management your tasks.
+Simple application to management your tasks.
 You can create new task sheet or add new tasks to existing file.
 All tasks which you add to task sheet are stored in array.
 You can also remove tasks from your sheet.
 When application is finished all your actuall tasks are moved from array to tasks.csv file.
 ## Features
 * add - tool to adding new tasks.
 You can:
   - add task description,